patrocinio/cloud-private-bootcamp/Labs_development/Lab-OpenLDAP_DJM.md

 [2.
 Integrate IBM Cloud Private with OpenLDAP](#integrate)

 ## Overview
-In this lab exercise you will deploy to IBM Cloud Private a standalone OpenLDAP Docker Container that has been pre-configured with some users and groups.
-Later, you will configure IBM Cloud Private to use the OpenLDAP instance that you deployed.
+In this lab exercise, you deploy a standalone OpenLDAP Docker Container that has been pre-configured with some users and groups to IBM Cloud Private.
+Later, you configure IBM Cloud Private to use the OpenLDAP instance that you deployed.

-<u>Once the OpenLDAP server is up and running the ldap schema looks like this:</u>
+<u>When the OpenLDAP server is running, the ldap schema looks like this:</u>

 > **<u>OU=Users</u>**
 >